mtiller/HarmonicMotion/README.md

 about using Modelica to do the same.

 The experiment is so fascinating that I had to try this out.
-As always, I'm releasing the models for public consumption and I'll eventually write up a [blog](http://blog.xogeny.com/) post about it.
+As always, I'm releasing the models for public consumption and I've written [a blog post about it](http://blog.xogeny.com/blog/harmonic-motion/).

 To run the model, simply simulate the `HarmonicMotion.System` model.